JennyTran17/VR_Project/README.md

 ### 3.3 Broom Flying Mechanic
-Player movement is primarily handled through a broom-based flying mechanic, which allows for free traversal in the environment without relying only on teleportation.
+Player movement also includes flying mechanic using an attached broom, which allows for free traversal in the environment without relying only on teleportation.

 The broom is implemented as a grabbable object.
-When held, forward movement is applied based on controller orientation and player input.
+When held in socket close to the body,forward movement is applied based on right controller orientation and player input trigger.
 This maintains immersion and gives the player direct control over movement.

 The flying system integrates with existing XR Locomotion rather than replacing it entirely, allowing players to switch between grounded interaction and flight.

 There are several technical challenges.
-The movement system was designed to respond to the player’s hand orientation, which initially resulted in unstable and overly sensitive controls.
+The movement system was initially resulted in unstable and overly sensitive controls.
 Small wrist movements caused sudden changes in direction, making the broom difficult to stee, turn and uncomfortable to use.

-Key considerations during implementation included:
+This led to key considerations during implementation included:
 - Smoothing/gradual acceleration to reduce motion discomfort
 - Avoiding sudden changes in velocity
 - Maintaining stable height control